13h3r/tele2gis/README.md

 # Telegram Bot for 2gis

-This is very simple telegram bot for 2gis.
+This is a very simple telegram bot for 2gis.
 The bot is available - [here](http://telegram.me/two_gis_bot)

 # Features
 Ask for an organization and get the list of organizations with their addresses.